 We aren’t holding our breath.
 Nabbing a suspect or even finding the person guilty won’t erase the fears, because there is little faith in the judicial system’s ability to find and convict the right person.
 Also, the fright unleashed here is not that there is a lone, crazed murderer on the loose, but that perhaps our whole sense of security is misplaced.

 The generally unspoken thought is that we are protected by an invisible force field because any Chinese national messing with a foreigner would face stiff and immediate retribution.
 The government clearly does care about our safety; they want and need the many expat businesspeople here.
 And China is reputed by Amnesty International to carry out more executions than the rest of the world combined.
-Although it is quite discomfiting to be protected by something you find abhorrent, the prospect of not being protected by it is, frankly, even more unsettling.
+Although it is quite discomfiting to be protected by something you find abhorrent, the prospect of

 Since the murder, there has been a lot of talk of becoming more vigilant, being more careful with what you say around your ayis or other workers, checking to be sure windows and doors are locked and keeping your cash and any impending purchases low key.
 One friend told me she has been having nightmares and got her landlord to install a new, more-secure storm door.